ulastanersoyak/machine_learning/README.md

 # neural_network_with_numpy
-implemetation of a fully capable neural network from scratch using numpy. implementing back propagation folder has the final code in it.
+rebuilt the model I made in tensorflow from scratch using numpy